jurajtrappl/Travel-Europe/README.md

 # User's documentation
 ## Abstract
 This program is used to find the shortest path between two cities and list information about the trip.
-The user has the option to choose the cities he / she wants to travel through.
-First, the user enters the parameters of the car he / she wants to travel.
+The user has the option to choose the cities he/she wants to travel through.
+First, the user enters the parameters of the car he/she wants to travel.
 Then the user plans the route.
 At the end, the user will see a detailed route overview, that includes information about the length of the trip, the length of trips between cities, the total time spent on the trip, and the fuel and cost needed.

 ## Stages
 ### I. stage: Entering car parameters